GaganovAlexander/fin-stat-data-analyze-backend/README.md

 Make keyboard interrupt(press **ctrl+C** in the command line)
 ___
 ## Test
-For tasting if everything is OK, you can run this from project directory while app is running
+For testing if everything is OK, you can run this from project directory while app is running
 ```
 python3 ./test/test.py
 ```
-On success you will create **test.json** file in the test/ directory and this file should be simmilar to correct_test.json file in the same directory
+On success you will create **test.json** file in the **test/** directory and this file should be simmilar to **correct_test.json** file in the same directory

 In there any other case, that means that you did something wrong from previous commands
 ___